proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/01_The_Bitcoin_Standard_Workbook.md

 ### Community Actions

 **12. Start a Bitcoin Study Group**
-If BookMark Breakfast is successful, formalize it.
+If your book club is successful, formalize it.
 Meet monthly to discuss:
 - One chapter from an Austrian economics book
 - One Bitcoin technical concept
 - One current event through the sound money lens